 Things to know

-Campaign benchmarking is available to all users who opt in to Mailchimp’s data analytics projects.
+Campaign benchmarking is free for all users who opt in to Mailchimp’s data analytics projects.
 You can access this setting in your account defaults.

 How it works